billhennessy/hennessysview2020/content/posts/2020/number-of-infections-doesnt-matter—heres-what-does.md

 Then look at Italy.
 63,927 cases and 3,204 serious ones.
 And those are mostly in a small geographic area.
 That overwhelms the healthcare system, and overwhelmed healthcare systems result in more deaths.

-In the United States, we have relatively few cases at 42,000 out of 330,000,000 people, but we have 1,040 serious cases.
+In the United States, we had 42,000 confirmed cases out of 330,000,000 people as of March 23, but we have 1,040 serious cases.
 Even 1,040 serious cases is meaningless until we know *where* those cases are.
 If they're all in New York City, New York City is going to have problems.
 Not just with coronavirus, but with everything health related.
 If the ER is overwhelmed, your broken arm or car crash injuries or heart attack will receive worse care than if the staff is fresh and healthy and underworked.
 But if 1,040 serious cases are distributed evenly around the country, it isn't a blip on the healthcare radar.

 The question isn't "how many infections," it's "how many need to be hospitalized, and where?"